grid.atomgrid module

 • rgrid (OneDGrid) – The (one-dimensional) radial grid representing the radius of spherical grids.

-• sizes (ndarray(N, dtype=int) or list, keyword-only argument) – Sequence of angular grid sizes used for constructing spherical grids at each radial grid point.
+• sizes (ndarray(N, dtype=int) or list, keyword-only) – Sequence of angular grid sizes used for constructing spherical grids at each radial grid point.
 If only one size is given, the specified size is used for all spherical grids.
 If the given size is not supported, the next largest size is used.
-If both degrees and sizes are given, degrees is used for making the spherical grids.
+If both degrees and sizes are given, size are used for constructing the angular grid.

-• center (ndarray(3,), optional, keyword-only argument) – Cartesian coordinates of the grid center.
+• center (ndarray(3,), optional, keyword-only) – Cartesian coordinates of the grid center.
 If None, the origin is used.

 property basis